Blignaut24/NederLearn_V1/README.md

 - Access to a wide variety of Dutch language resources and the ability for users to contribute their own insights and reviews.

 ### MoSCoW Method
-The NederLearn app using the MoSCoW method to prioritize which features are essential and which to postponed.
-The method divides tasks into four categories:
+The NederLearn application uses the MoSCoW method for brainstorming and prioritizing different features.
+This list is flexible and the final features of the NederLearn app may differ.
+The MoSCoW method categorizes tasks into four distinct groups for better organization and prioritization.

 ![MoSCoW Method Diagram for NederLearn App](static/images/moscow_method.webp)